ivonandbm-genomic/t2t-colombia-assembly-annotation-ancestry/README.md

 ---

 ## License

-This project is distributed under the MIT License.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ---